SSLs are required for all MindTouch sites.

 LB here stands for "load balancer".

-In order to minimize downtime associated with the DNS change, please contact MindTouch Support to coordinate the change, as a corresponding change will need to be made by a MindTouch employee to finalize the process.
+To minimize downtime associated with the DNS change, please contact MindTouch Support to coordinate the change, as a corresponding change will need to be made by a MindTouch employee to finalize the process.
 Prior to this process, we recommend you work with your web or network administrator to lower your DNS TTL (time to live) value as low as your DNS host will allow.
 This will help minimize additional delays associated with the DNS change.
 After the DNS change, you can then increase your TTL value as needed.

 To ensure all of your site traffic is secure, once your new domain is in place along with your SSL, note that all traffic will be forced to HTTPS.